jittinabraham/STM32-CPU-Fan-Controller-with-RPM-Monitoring/README.md

 Cloud Integration: The system is designed to receive RPM set commands from the cloud via UART and adjust the fan speed accordingly.

-Project Components
+**Project Components**
 Hardware
-STM32 Microcontroller (e.g., STM32H7): Acts as the main controller, responsible for managing tasks like RPM measurement, UART communication, and PWM signal generation.
+STM32 Microcontroller (e.g., C031C6): Acts as the main controller, responsible for managing tasks like RPM measurement, UART communication, and PWM signal generation.

 Fan with Tachometer: The fan provides a tachometer signal (usually a pulse train) to measure the RPM.